NCAR/HPC-Docs/docs/environment-and-software/ncl.md

 ([NCL](http://www.ncl.ucar.edu/)) both interactively and in batch mode to analyze and visualize data.

-As described below, to use NCL in the Cheyenne environment you will log in to Derecho or Casper, then:
+As described below, to use NCL in the NCAR HPC environment you will log in to Derecho or Casper, then:

 - Start an interactive job on Casper and execute the NCL script from